-Proposed Amended and Restated 2017 Plan
+Proposed Amendment to the Amended and Restated 2017 Plan

-At the Annual Meeting, the Company's shareholders will be asked to approve the Amended and Restated 2017 Plan to increase the available shares reserved thereunder by 2,000,000 shares.
-The Amended and Restated 2017 Plan was approved unanimously by the Board of Directors at its meeting on July 21, 2020.
-Shareholders are also being asked to approve certain updates to eliminate plan provisions that were included in order to allow the Company to grant awards that would qualify for the "performance-based" compensation for purposes of the exception to the deduction limitation under Section 162(m) of the Code prior to the repeal of such exception under the Tax Cuts and Jobs Act of 2017.
-Other than these changes, no other changes are contemplated to the Amended and Restated 2017 Plan.
+At the Annual Meeting, the Company's shareholders will be asked to approve an amendment to the Amended and Restated 2017 Plan to increase the available shares reserved thereunder by 4,300,000 shares.
+The amendment to the Amended and Restated 2017 Plan was approved unanimously by the Board of Directors at its meeting on July 26, 2021.
+No other changes are contemplated by the amendment to the Amended and Restated 2017 Plan.

-The existing 2017 Plan was approved by our shareholders in September 2017.
+The Amended and Restated 2017 Plan was first adopted by the Company in September 2017 and was subsequently approved as an amendment and restatement by our shareholders in September 2020.
 The Amended and Restated 2017 Plan is designed to enable the Company to offer eligible employees, consultants and non-employee directors, stock-based incentives in the Company to attract, retain and reward such individuals and strengthen the mutuality of interests between such individuals and the Company's shareholders.

 As discussed below, the Board of Directors believes the Amended and Restated 2017 Plan is essential to the Company's continued success as it remains committed to the Company's historical philosophy of incentivizing employees by tying a significant portion of their compensation to the interests of the Company's shareholders.
-As of June 30, 2020, there were 4,744,253 shares available for grant under the existing 2017 Plan.
-The Company has determined that an increase to the shares reserved under the Amended and Restated 2017 Plan by 2,000,000 shares will allow the Company to continue providing meaningful incentives to its service providers under the Amended and Restated 2017 Plan.
+As of June 30, 2021, there were 3,782,389 shares available for grant under the Amended and Restated 2017 Plan.
+The Company has determined that an increase to the shares reserved under the Amended and Restated 2017 Plan by 4,300,000 shares will allow the Company to continue providing meaningful incentives to its service providers under the Amended and Restated 2017 Plan.

-If the Amended and Restated 2017 Plan is not approved, the Company would be at a significant disadvantage relative to its competitors for recruiting, retaining and motivating the high caliber individuals critical to our growth and profitability and could be forced to increase cash compensation, thereby reducing resources available to meet our business needs.
+If the amendment to the Amended and Restated 2017 Plan is not approved, the Company would be at a significant disadvantage relative to its competitors for recruiting, retaining and motivating the high caliber individuals critical to our growth and profitability and could be forced to increase cash compensation, thereby reducing resources available to meet our business needs.
 Since our inception, the Board has sought to align the interests of our employees with the long-term interests of shareholders through, among other things, a determination to place a significant emphasis on equity-based compensation as a component of our compensation programs.
 The Board of Directors believes that equity compensation of the type available for grant under the Amended and Restated 2017 Plan, a cash- and stock-based incentive plan, furthers the Company's goal of creating long-term value for the Company's shareholders by fostering an ownership culture that encourages a focus on long-term performance, retention, and shareholder value-creation, and exposes the Company's employees to economic diminishment if the Company's share performance lags.